 By day Bistro 218 is a haven for the travelling businessman on a working lunch, located in the city’s downtown and offering a number of well-priced, high-quality dishes.
 By night it’s the perfect spot for a date with its intimate atmosphere and attentive but unrushed waiting service.
 Chef and owner Tom Saab’s menu is seasonal – the watermelon salad being one of the summer favourites – and servers will even offer to match your wine for you.
 Everything about Bistro 218 is understated; it offers a consistently great dining experience without the pretentious air or hefty price tag.

-Bistro, Restaurant, South American, French, Italian, $$$
+Bistro, Restaurant, Market, South American, French, Italian, $$$

 When he launched Bistro V, owner Jeremy Downey was intent on creating a place where people could relax and linger over ‘downtown’ cuisine without the fuss.
 Located in the suburban area of Vestavia Hills – hence the ‘V’ – the bistro offers an eclectic menu with Italian, French, Mediterranean and local Southern influences, and makes sure that the menu remains seasonal for the best quality results.
 Ranked in the top spot for restaurants in Vestavia Hills on many a review site, Bistro V has proved a great hit with locals looking for a sociable evening with friends, accompanied by tasty, honest dishes.